 A favourite moment:

 There they were in their nest, moon-dappled, and strange, big and small.
 Faces round and gnarled, pointy and elfin.
 Eyes glinting green, brown, red and moonshine gold.
-Voices humming….My heart were beating too quickly to argue, and besides, something was happening low in my throat.
+Voices humming….My heart was beating too quickly to argue, and besides, something was happening low in my throat.
 Nat seemed to be concentrating deeply.
 He looked at me as if to say, ‘It will be all right.’
 And then we both seemed to know that, yes, it would be all right.
 We opened ourselves to a new way of thinking and being.

 ‘We come in peace.’